SaiRahul12/VITAP-PEP/README.md

   Note: Please ensure you have installed <code><a href="https://nodejs.org/en/download/">nodejs</a></code>
+  Backend integration is not yet done, Present its just frontend.
   To preview and run the project on your device:
   1) Open project folder in <a href="https://code.visualstudio.com/download">Visual Studio Code</a>
   2) In the terminal, run `npm install`